-Gains of \$18.0 million were recorded in 2013 on the disposals of the non-double hull VLCC Edinburgh, the Suezmax tanker Front Pride and the OBO Front Guider.
+Gains of \$18.0 million were recorded in 2013 on the disposals of the three VLCCs Edinburgh, Front Champion and Golden Victory, the Suezmax tanker Front Pride and the OBO Front Guider.
 Two non-double hull VLCCs and four OBOs were sold in 2012, with gains totaling \$25.7 million.